gerth2/gerth2.github.io/_posts/2019-10-07-pid_ctrl_design.md

 ## PID(F) Controller - Why it Works (or Doesn't)

 If you're familiar with the math behind the PID controller, it's not too hard to stare at it to convince yourself "Yea, this should probably work".
 But, it definitely doesn't work in all cases.
 In particular, it has to be _tuned_ around certain system behavior.
-If that behavior changes drastically over the course of operation ([mathemtaically a _non-linear system_](https://en.wikipedia.org/wiki/Nonlinear_system)), the PID system will often not perform as well.
+If that behavior changes drastically over the course of operation ([mathematically a _non-linear system_](https://en.wikipedia.org/wiki/Nonlinear_system)), the PID system will often not perform as well.
 Things like slack in chains and gearboxes, static friction, squishy game pieces, and many other things will lead to systems becoming non-linear.
 In these cases, you can either:

 1. Suck it up.
 Get it good enough, and walk away
 2. Use a more advanced controller that accounts for the system's non-linear behavior.